Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple Watch vs Garmin: Smart features

 Apple Watches are smartwatches first and fitness trackers second.
-Even compared to the best of what the Android world has to offer (right now, we’d say a Samsung Galaxy Watch 6 series), the Apple Watch provides a robust, feature-packed device and a fluid software experience.
+Even compared to the best of what the Android world has to offer (right now, we’d say a Samsung Galaxy Watch 7 or Ultra), the Apple Watch provides a robust, feature-packed device and a fluid software experience.
 The Apple Watch runs apps — both first- and third-party — and uses a condensed version of the App Store for its smartwatch line.
 Many of the apps available on your iPhone have watchOS counterparts.
 You can navigate on your wrist with Apple or Google Maps, chat with friends via Messages, or stream music with Apple Music.
 You can also use Siri.

 With digital payment support, you can pay for things in physical stores from both devices.
 The Apple Watch uses Apple Pay, while Garmin watches support Garmin Pay.
 These services make both sets of devices especially handy for long-distance runners and cyclists who want to leave their wallets at home.

 Importantly, Apple’s watchOS software may offer more fluid animations and better touchscreen support, but that comes at a cost.
 Most Apple Watches can only last a day or two on a single charge.
 You might have to conserve battery power if you want to do power-intensive things like go for a run with GPS or track your sleep.
 Garmin watches benefit from the battery-saving properties of RTOS.
-Most Garmin devices, depending on their display type and size, can last anywhere from four days to two weeks on a charge.
+Most Garmin devices, depending on their display type and size, can last anywhere from four days to two weeks or even longer on a charge.
 Some even have solar charging.

 No. A few Garmin devices offer solar models in their lineups, but the Apple Watch does not at this time.